-Apprentices enrolled in the existing four (4) year, eight thousand (8000) hour apprenticeship program as of June 21, 2020, shall remain in that program.
+Apprentices enrolled in the existing four (4) two (2) year, eight four thousand (4,000)(8000) hour basic apprenticeship program as of June 21, 2020, shall remain in that program.
 These Apprentices will not receive the certificates offered under the Basic Program.
-These Apprentices may voluntarily apply to switch to the Basic Program by submitting a written application to the JAC.
+These Apprentices and any basic graduate apprentices may voluntarily apply to switch to the Basic continue with the eight thousand (8,000) hour Program by submitting a written application notice to the JAC.